 4. Install Software in Ubuntu Using Snap Packages

-Canonical has created Snaps for providing a cross-platform solution for installing applications on any Linux distributions.
-It’s a universal package management system that comes with all the dependencies and libraries that software is required to run on any Linux system.
+Canonical has created Snaps to provide a cross-platform solution for installing applications on any Linux distribution.
+It’s a universal package management system with all the dependencies and libraries required by the software to run on any Linux system.

 Install Snap Software Environment on Ubuntu

-All the latest Ubuntu and its derivatives are well supported Snaps packages by default.
-But you need to install Snaps environment for Ubuntu 16.04 and older version.
+All the latest Ubuntu and its derivatives are well-supported Snaps packages by default.
+But you need to install the Snaps environment for Ubuntu 16.04 and the older version.
 Run the following command into the Terminal to install the Snap package management environment:

 sudo apt install snapd

-Now you can install the software by using the Snaps command from the software website.
+You can install the software using the Snaps command from the website.

 sudo snap install <package>

 5. Install the Application in Ubuntu Using AppImage